Make consumers aware of their impact on climate change and steer them toward sustainability.

 Part 2: 75% of consumers say they don't know how to identify sustainable products.

 Most consumers want to do the right thing.
-We just need to make it easy for them to do it.
+They're just lazy.
+We need to make it easy for them to make changes.

 2. Shift production toward sustainability